piopy/piopy/README.md

 ## Hi there!

-I'm a data engineer based in Bologna, IT!
+I'm a data engineer and python dev based in Bologna, IT!
 - 🌱 I’m currently learning everything
 - ⚡ I love to draw, cook and take lots of photos